divnix/std/docs/tutorials/hello-moon/Readme.md

 **Invoke the devshell via `std`**

-In this case, invoking `$SHELL` correctly is taken care for you by the Clade's `enter` Action.
+In this case, invoking `$SHELL` correctly is taken care for you by the Block Type's `enter` Action.

 ```bash
 # fetch `std`